VulcanJS/Zeiss/README.md

-A video and photo theme for Telescope.
+A video and photo theme for [Telescope](http://telescopeapp.org).

-Install it with `meteor add telescope:zeiss`.
+After [installing Telescope](http://docs.telescopeapp.org/docs/installing-telescope), you can install this theme with `meteor add telescope:zeiss`.

 Make sure to uninstall any other theme (with the exception of the `base` theme), with (for example) `meteor remove telescope:theme-hubble`.

-Note that the theme currently requires running the `devel` branch of Telescope to work.
+Questions?
+Feedback?
+Come say hello in the [Telescope Slack chatroom](http://slack.telescopeapp.org).

 ### Zeiss Tutorial